Skip to main content

 • User never has to touch DNS again

-The Lambda@Edge function at origin-request detects AI bots by User-Agent:
+The Lambda@Edge function at origin-request routes based on URL path:

-// Detected AI bots route to AI site
+// Paths that route to AI origin (Vercel)

 ];